alunacrypto/aluna-social-support/source/README.md

-# Introduction
+# Welcome to Aluna Social!

-### What is Aluna Social?
+We are happy you made to our open source book, throughout this book we plan to help you learn more about the platform, you can contribute to the documentation by submitting changes to our [git repository](https://github.com/alunacrypto/aluna-social-support)

-[Aluna Social](https://aluna.social) is a Social Network and Tradding Platform which allows you to manage all your crypto exchange accounts from one place, the platform also provides a chat bot to interact with your accounts and receive ( push ) notifications and allow you to share trades and ideas with other.
+[Aluna Social](https://aluna.social) is a _Social Network_ and _Trading Terminal_

-The platform also houses social trading tools ( aka "copy trade", "shadow trading" ) and ability to browse and create public and private "signals".
+which allows you to manage all your crypto exchange accounts from one place, the platform also provides a telegram bot to interact with your Aluna Account.